Pet store: History

 Henry Bishop c.
 1886 had one of the first and largest pet stores in the US.

 The modern pet store, with its wide array of animals and specialized supplies, has roots in the 19th century.
 The Victorian middle class in Europe and America fostered a new culture of keeping animals in the home, simply for companionship and pleasure.
 This cultural shift created the first real market for retail businesses dedicated to the pet trade.
 England was at the epicenter of this new culture, then it spread to the US and Europe, finally globally.

 The earliest specialized pet shops were bird sellers, sometimes known as "bird fanciers".
 Canaries, finches, and increasingly exotic parrots became popular household pets in the mid-19th century.
 These early stores were typically small, urban establishments that sold not only live birds but also related supplies like ornate cages, seed mixes, and remedies.
 They were distinct from the street vendors or "bird-catchers" who trapped and sold wild native birds, representing a more established and often more upscale business.
 The burgeoning "aquarium craze" of the same era created a market for fish, tanks, and aquatic plants.
 Henry Bishop of Baltimore ("Gold Fish King"), is credited with revolutionizing the U.S. aquarium business in the 1870s and 1880s by stocking a wide variety of fish and aquarium supplies that would look familiar in a modern pet store.

 A change in the pet supply industry occurred in the 1860s when an American electrician living in London named James Spratt developed the first commercially manufactured pet food: the "Meat Fibrine Dog Cake".
 Before Spratt's invention, dogs were fed table scraps.
 This shelf-stable, purpose-made biscuit was a revolutionary concept that allowed for the mass production and sale of pet food, creating a foundational product for the modern pet supply store.

 After the creation of the modern pet store in the later 19th century, the biggest change in pet stores occurred in the 1990s and 2000s with the advent of the Internet.
-Citing convenience as the key factor for purchasing from online pet stores, the number of United States households that shopped online for pet care products in 2018 was 13 million.
-Other stated advantages for online shopping include competitive pricing and good value due to free shipping offers.
-As of 2017, North America has the largest online pet care market of any other region.
-In the United States, more than 1/3 of all purchases from online pet stores were made at PetSmart with the most popular item being dry dog food.
-In 2017, the online sales of pet care products grew by about 3.4 billion dollars, while traditional brick-and-mortar stores reported only about 317 million dollars in sales growth.
-As of 2018, the "millennials" generation are the biggest pet-owners.